Eliot-RUIZ/automation/README.md

 ## Automation of usual statistical tests

-The function auto_stats aims at choosing the appropriate statistical test for the data provided by the user.
+The function *auto_stats* aims at choosing the appropriate statistical test for the data provided by the user.

 The data could consist in an independant variable (Y) explained by 0 to 2 factors (X).

-After checking each assumptions, the function compute the main test and all usually associated calculations (e.g. effect size, post-hoc tests).
+After checking each assumptions, the function compute the main test and all usually associated tasks (e.g. effect size, post-hoc tests, interaction plot).

 It then returns all the results in APA format to ease insertion in a text document, except for the post-hoc analysis results.
 The output is separated in 5 sections:
   - Assumptions